zio/zio/docs/datatypes/contextual/zlayer.md

 If we don't want to share a module, we should create a fresh, non-shared version of it through [`ZLayer#fresh`][ZLayer#fresh].

+## Cyclic Dependencies

+The [`ZLayer`][ZLayer] mechanism makes it impossible to build cyclic dependencies, making the initialization process very linear, by construction.

 ## Examples

 ### The simplest ZLayer application